mubaidr/vuejs-extension-pack/README.md

 # Vue.js Extension Pack

-This extension pack adds features and language support for Vue.js development.
+This extension pack adds features and language support for Vue.js and Nuxt development.

 ## Extensions Included in this pack